 Pain stemming from age-related changes to joints and tissues is known as degenerative disc disease (DDD).
 Despite its name, DDD is not technically a disease.
 Instead, it is a set of symptoms connected with some type of disc damage.
 Commonly associated with back pain, DDD can also contribute to foot pain because of the way damage to discs affects nearby nerves.
-The expert spine surgeons at The Spine Institute in Beverly Hills discuss some of the connections between DDD and foot pain.
+It is better to get in touch with the expert spine surgeons, Beverly Hills has to offer.
+They have discussed some of the connections between DDD and foot pain.

 Radiating Nerve Pain

 Often affecting the lower back, degenerative disc disease may eventually lead to a reduction in disc height due to the wear and tear of tissues and joints.
 A loss in disc height may result in compression on nerve roots, including some that connect to the legs and feet, such as the sciatic nerve.

 DDD that results in pain radiating to the feet may be related to foraminal spinal stenosis.
 Foraminal stenosis is a condition that causes the part of the spine where nerves travel through to become narrow, often due to another condition such as a herniated disc or spondylolisthesis.

 Behavior of DDD-Related Foot Pain

 Degenerative disc disease related to foot pain often results from nerve compression triggered by a change in position.
 For instance, pain may be experienced after sitting for a long period, while lifting something, or when bending or twisting.
 Lying down tends to relieve pain because pressure is then taken off of nerves.
 Symptoms of foot pain related to DDD may include:

 - Back and foot pain that becomes progressively worse

 - Foot pain that comes and goes (intermittent pain)